crystallabs/virtualtime/README.md

 # VirtualDate in Detail

-Every date/time object in Crystime (due dates, omit dates, start/stop dates, dates to check etc.) are based on VirtualDate.
+All date/time objects in Crystime (due dates, omit dates, start/stop dates, dates to check etc.) are based on VirtualDate.
 That's because VirtualDate does everything Time does (except maybe providing some convenience functions) so it is simpler and more powerful to use it everywhere.